ImageMagick/Usage-Markdown/warping/index.md

 Caution however is advised to only use very small values, to start with, and slowly increase those values until you get the desired result.
 Most novice users tend to use too large a value and get disappointed by the result.

-For example this is a typical image implosion...
+For example, this is a typical image implosion...

 ~~~
 convert koala.gif -implode .6 implode.gif